DanNorstrom/ce303-socket-based-server-client/README.md

 	Usage:	When engaged the clients prints all commands available to the trader in CMD.
 The Trader may use these commands to communicate with the server.
-		(for some reasons this might be named "BankClient" in IntelliJ, im not sure why, but its probablly bc i reused folders from this courses labs

 	Developed with:	MVC using DotNet version 3.1.403

-	Tested on lab-machines: Yes, runnable.

 C# Server: